postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 The **Overview** displays summary graphs of the traffic captured in the session.
 You can select graphs summarizing traffic by method, domain, data mode, or return status code.

 The **Requests** and **Cookies** tabs display requests, responses, and cookies, similar to the same tabs available during a capture session.
 The same options for searching, expanding, saving, and deleting items described in Step 4 are available.
 You can also add selected requests to a collection.
-Use the controls at the bottom of the table to limit the number of items per page and navigate through the pages of results.
+Use the controls at the bottom of the table to limit the number of items per page and view the pages of results.

 You can rename an Interceptor debug session by selecting the name at the top of the window and entering a new name.
 Select <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg#icon" width="18px"> next to the debug session name to rename or delete the session.